NikolasEnt/NikolasEnt.github.io/_posts/2024-12-20-Practical-OpenCV-Refinement-Techniques.md

 ## Distortion Model

 The OpenCV [cv2.calibrateCamera](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) method supports various distortion models.
-These range from a simple 4-parameter model with two radial and two tangential distortion coefficients to a more complex models, up to  14 parameters.
-The model can incorporate additional effects such as higher-order radial distortions (`cv2.CALIB_RATIONAL_MODEL` flag), thin prism distortions (`cv2.CALIB_THIN_PRISM_MODEL`), and a tilted sensor model, which accounts for cases where the image sensor is not perfectly aligned with the camera's optical axis (`cv2.CALIB_TILTED_MODEL`).
+These range from a simple 4-parameter model with two radial and two tangential distortion coefficients to a more complex models, with up to  14 parameters.
+The model can incorporate additional effects such as higher-order radial distortions (`cv2.CALIB_RATIONAL_MODEL` flag), thin prism distortions (`cv2.CALIB_THIN_PRISM_MODEL`), and a tilted sensor model, which accounts for cases where the image sensor is not aligned with the camera's optical axis (`cv2.CALIB_TILTED_MODEL`).

 When selecting a distortion model, it is crucial to consider: